 Snowshoe trails: 3 trails (30 km total)

 The park has over 30 km of trails marked specifically for snowshoeing.
 From the Pijeboogwek winter activity hub there is a trail through the woods along the groomed ski trail.
 This trail accesses the Patterson Shelter and the Kouchibouguac River Trail.
 The Kouchibouguac River Trail follows the tidal river for over 11 km.
 It is also possible to access the middle of the River Trail via the footbridge that crosses the river.
-The Osprey Trail is another snowshoeing option that accesses the frozen bay in behind the sand dunes.
 For more information check out the Kouchibouguac National Park Winter Activities page.

 Snowshoe trails: 7 trails (4 km total)

-If you are in Moncton, you can rent snowshoes at both Centennial and Mapleton Parks.
-The rental price is $10 and allows you to explore trails beyond their maintained walking trails.
-Mapleton Park has over 4 km of trails dedicated to snowshoeing and Centennial Park has 2 km of trails dedicated to snowshoeing.
+If you are in Moncton, you can rent snowshoes at Centennial Park.
+The rental price is $10+HST and allows you to explore trails beyond their maintained walking trails.
+Centennial Park has 2 km of trails dedicated to snowshoeing.
 It is a great way to try snowshoeing without ever leaving the city.
-For more detailed trail information go to the Hiking NB page for Centennial and Mapleton parks.
+For more detailed trail information go to the Hiking NB page for Centennial Park.

 13. DALY POINT NATURE RESERVE (Bathurst)